simonchuth/seq_listing_patent_tool/README.md

 # Tools for generating sequence listing for patent application

-## Work in progress

 ## Introduction

-This tool is designed to generate a sequence listing in the format prescribed by WIPO Standard ST.25.
-The user can use the template csv file to upload multiple sequences to the app to generate the sequence listing.
+This tool is designed to generate a sequence listing in the format prescribed by WIPO.
+The user can use the template csv file to define multiple sequences for the app to generate the sequence listing.
+This allow rapid generation of sequence listing, as opposed to some other tools, where user have to enter the sequence one by one.
+This allow the use to save a lot of time in the preparation of sequence listing for patent application.

 ## Installation